 Many well meaning people will send you articles they saw on the ‘NET’ about this and that treatment which claims to cure cancer.
 They also post them on social media increasing the reach to thousands of people, some of whom are not in the right frame of mind to see the risks.
 The vast majority of these ‘suggestions’ will be lacking in any proper and formal scientific research and there is normally a product or book for sale attached to the link.
 In some instances, these ‘miracle cures’ can actually be dangerous for some.

 In a follow on article, Cancer Research UK warns of the risks in Alternative Therapies which is written in a similar vein.
 I pay great attention to what these guys say.
 I know from my association with their research capability, that they take an evidence based approach and do not publish these things lightly.
-Please note Alternative Therapy is not the same as Complementary Therapy, it means an alternative to conventional treatment.
+Please note Alternative Therapy is not the same as Complementary Therapy.
+Alternative therapy is something used instead of conventional approved treatment, complementary therapy is something used in addition to conventional approved treatment.
+Nonetheless, any therapy which is not approved can be dangerous to cancer patients.

 One bonus and very interesting aspect of their article is that they discuss the Steve Jobs issue of initially opting for alternative treatment rather than conventional, excellently making the point that he did not have Pancreatic Cancer, rather he had a Neuroendocrine Tumour (NET).
 We all know this, but many newspapers, magazines, TV commentators and bloggers frequently get this wrong.